“Are you getting married, Florine?”, “Did you go on honeymoon?”

 How to travel to and around the Hawaiian Islands?

 Working on how you will travel to Hawaii and between islands can lead to significant savings once you have all the cards in hands.
+This why I did my best to reduce to the minimum the number of domestic flights I took during my 2 weeks in Hawaii.
 Here is all the essential information you should know when preparing your trip to Hawaii:

 - From Europe, the fastest and cheapest way is via California (Los Angeles or San Francisco).
 A London-Los Angeles flight takes 12 hours, and from Los Angeles to Maui (Kahului Airport), it takes 6 hours.
 There are also some great deals that can be found by flying through Texas or Washington State.
 Make sure to keep track of airlines promotions through social media or newsletters as there are often deals on this route.
 From the US, you can fly directly to any of the main islands: Oahu, Maui or Big Island.